alexjorgef/diatestsuite/README.md

-This is a suite of scripts/tools for facilitating the test proccess of DIA platform.
+This repo cover the development of:

-Will cover the development for the following products:
+* Tester: Create a new test-space environment with DIA's platform (used for contributing/mantaining).

-* Tester: Create a new test-space environment with DIA's platform (runs on a local machine of contributors/mantainers).
+* Dumper: Extract a snapshot of data, and upload it to registry (runs on a production machine).

-* Dumper: Dumper will extract a snapshot of data, and upload it to registry (runs on a production cluster machine, by operator).
+---

-> :warning: Note:	All instructions are run at the root directory of this repository!
+> :warning:	All instructions are run at the root directory of this repository!

 Software dependencies needed:

-* bash
+* **bash**
-* minikube, and docker as main driver
+* **minikube**, and **docker** as main driver

 Minimum hardware recommended: